unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 Organizations can create new resource identifiers and subjects as needed for specialized resources, following the established patterns while extending the ecosystem capabilities.

-The English implementation serves as the model that other gateway language organizations follow, maintaining the same structural patterns and resource types while adapting content for their specific linguistic and cultural contexts.
-For detailed guidance on gateway language translation and adaptation processes, see the [Gateway Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).
+The English implementation serves as the model that other Strategic Language organizations follow, maintaining the same structural patterns and resource types while adapting content for their specific linguistic and cultural contexts.
+For detailed guidance on Strategic Language translation and adaptation processes, see the [Gateway Language Manual](https://gl-manual.readthedocs.io/en/latest/gl_translation.html).

 #### Consistent Linking Strategy

-All gateway language organizations maintain the same internal linking patterns:
+All Strategic Language organizations maintain the same internal linking patterns:

 ```yaml
 # Spanish GLT manifest